 She was trained in Sociology of Religion and Culture as well as Philosophy at the KU Leuven, and holds a Ph.D. in Women’s Studies from Utrecht University.
-She previously held appointments as Marie-Curie Fellow at the Department of Anthropology (2006-2007), UC Santa Cruz, as Visiting Fellow in the Program in Critical Theory (2011), UC Berkeley, as Research Associate and Visiting Professor in the Women’s Studies in Religion Program (2013-2014), Harvard Divinity School, and as Visiting Scholar at the Center for European Studies (2014-2015), Harvard University.
-She is an executive editor of the on-line journal Religion and Gender.
+She previously held appointments as Marie-Curie Fellow at the Department of Anthropology, UC Santa Cruz, as Visiting Fellow in the Program in Critical Theory, UC Berkeley, as Research Associate and Visiting Professor in the Women’s Studies in Religion Program, Harvard Divinity School, and as Visiting Scholar at the Center for European Studies, Harvard University.
+She is the recipient of a Fulbright Award, an Andrew Mellon fellowship, a FWO project grant, and a NWO Vici and Aspasia grant.

-She has written extensively about gender, religion (Islam and Christianity), secularism, and multiculturalism in Europe, with a focus on questions of subjectivity and agency.
-She has also produced the documentary Pink Camouflage (2009) on the use of the rhetoric of LGBT rights within current civilizational geo-politics.
+Bracke’s main fields of research include gender, religion (Islam and Christianity), the secular and secular governmentality, and multiculturalism in Europe, with a focus on questions of subjectivity and agency.
+She has also investigated neoliberal forms of subjectification (such as the ethos of ‘resilience’) as well as the current anti-gender ideology movements against gender as an analytical category.
+She has produced the documentary Pink Camouflage (2009) on the use of the rhetoric of LGBT rights within current civilizational geo-politics.
+She is an executive editor of Ethnography and the on-line journal Religion and Gender.

 This project investigates the role of gender and sexuality in the problematization of Islam and Muslims in Europe today.
 Two deliberate theoretical and methodological strategies are used to this achieve this objective.